 Tractors are generally powered by large diesel engines, which are particularly good at providing high pulling power at very low speeds (that's why they're used in trucks and buses).
 Smaller tractors may have

 Driving a tractor might look easy—the engine is doing most of the work!—but it needs a great deal of skill.
-Power-assisted steering and braking are essential to help tractor drivers keep heavy loads safely under control.
-Since tractors are heavy and often have to work on steep slopes and soggy, unstable ground, there's always a risk they might tip over so modern tractors generally have reinforced cabs fitted with anti-roll bars.
-Although tractors could never be described as luxurious, most now have heated cabs, some have air conditioning, and a few are fitted with GPS satellite navigation (sat nav) to help farmers plan how they work their fields with military precision.
+Power-assisted steering and braking help tractor drivers keep heavy loads safely under control.
+Since tractors are heavy and often have to work on steep slopes and soggy, unstable ground, there's always a risk they might tip over so modern tractors generally have reinforced cabs fitted with rollover bars.
+Older models without cabs just have a simple rollover bar behind the driver's seat.
+Although tractors could never be described as luxurious, most now have heated cabs, some have air conditioning, and quite a few are fitted with GPS satellite navigation (sat nav) to help farmers plan how they work their fields with military precision.

 Some tractors even have small fridges for keeping your lunch cool.

 It's all a far cry from working your fields with a horse and cart!

 Farms look fun, but they're very dangerous places—workplaces, not playgrounds.
 If you want to look at